masonfmatthews/rails_assignments/projects/stack_undertow/README.md

 After completing this assignment, you should...

 * Be able to design a database and ReSTful API to support a range of features
+* Be able to send e-mail from Rails
 * Know how to build an API to provide data to a reactive User Interface (UI)
 * Gain experience writing high-throughput APIs with Rails